 A platter of steak and eggs.

 Classic steak and eggs features fried eggs, so that’s what I made for my recipe.
-But you can really cook any type of eggs you like for this dish.
+But you can cook any type of eggs you like.
 Follow my scrambled eggs how-to if you prefer.
 Just whip these up in the same skillet after cooking your steaks.

 Recipe Card